george1459/HPC.system.swift.overview/README.md

   - 8. If the Global spectrum or the spectrum generated from the 60'' error circle of the counterpart location has count rate bigger than 0.5 counts/s, generate a warning.

   - 9. Clean up.

+This file has a cache feature implemented.
+If a result from `xrtpipeline` is present, then do not run step 2 of the above procedure.

+This file, when ran on HPC, is submitted to its job system through a bunch of .cmd files.
+See Section one on detail of this.